artursantiago/quality-dashboard/README.md

 ## 💻 Project

-A simple project to show my fovorite spots in the world made with Next, GraphQL, GraphCMS and Leaflet.
+A simple Admin Dashboard made with React, Material-UI components and ApexCharts.

 ## 🚀 Techs